Rebecca Masterton

-Rebecca Masterton is a British Islamic scholar, author and television presenter.
+Rebecca Masterton is a British Shia Islamic scholar, author and television presenter.

 Early life

 Masterton was born to a Christian family.
-She converted to Islam in 1999 and became a Shia Muslim in 2003.She moved to London at the age of eighteen.
+She converted to Islam in 1999 and became a Shia Muslim in 2003.
+She moved to London at the age of eighteen.
 She attended the School of Oriental and African Studies London, and received a BA in Japanese, an MA in Comparative East Asian and African Literature, and a PhD in francophone and Islamic mystical literature of West Africa.

 Career

 Masterton's academic work focuses on West African Sufism, Shia spirituality, colonialism, and modernity.
 She has previously taught at Birkbeck College and the University of London.

 She has appeared on Iranian Islamic media programs by Sahar TV, Press TV, HadiTV, and on the British Shia broadcaster Ahlulbayt TV.

 Masterton is also a senior lecturer at The Islamic College in London.

 She has also published her book of short stories Passing Through the Dream...
 To the Other Side.